sishar4/salido-ios-challenge/README.md

 # SALIDO iOS Challenge
-To better assess a candidates development skills, we provide this following challenge.
-You have as much time as you'd like (though we ask that you not spend more than a few hours).
+This challenge is intended to get a better idea of a SALIDO candidate's coding style and development process.
+There is no hard time limit, but we ask that you send in your solution promptly.

 ## Submission Instructions
-1. First, fork this project on Github.
-You will need to create an account if you don't already have one.
+1. Fork this project.
+If you don't already have a github account, you will need one.
-1. Next, complete the project as described below within your fork.
+2. Complete the project according to the provided requirements
-1. Finally, push all of your changes to your fork on Github and submit a pull request.
-You should also email the appropriate address at Salido and your recruiter to let them know you have submitted a solution.
-Make sure to include your Github username in your email (so we can match people with pull requests).
+3. Push all changes to your fork and submit a pull request to this project.
+Email the SALIDO employee that interviewed you to let them know the challenge was submitted.
-1. Include in your README any assumptions your code is based on, instructions for running the app (if any), or any other information you want to communicate.

-## Alternate Submission Instructions (if you don't want to publicize completing the challenge)
-1. Clone the repository.
-1. Next, complete your project as described below within your local repository.
-1. Email a patch file to the appropriate address at Salido and your recruiter to let them know you have submitted a solution.
+4. In your README, give us a brief explanation of how you approached the problem and assumptions you made.
+If there are any setup steps we need before running your code, list them here.

+## Context
+	Imagine SALIDO has just acquired a wine distribution company.
+We need to source product data from the wine.com API (http://api.wine.com) and load it into our own database of wine products.

 ## Project Description